5calls/react-dev/README.md

 What follows are notes from using the create-react-app with react-scripts-ts for React-Redux-TypeScript development:

-* **react-scripts-ts**: Used version 2.2.0 to create the app, which was up-to-date with CRA 1.0.0.
+* **react-scripts-ts:** Used version 2.2.0 to create the app, which was up-to-date with CRA 1.0.0.
-* **react-router-redux:** Version ^5.0.0-alpha.6 was needed prevent this version 4.0 error related to the use of `ConnectedRouter`: "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined."
+* **react-router:** Version 4 of this library is being used in this project.
+* **react-router-redux:** Version 5 of this library -- currently in alpha -- is used as it is compatible with React Router version 4.0.
+React Router Redux 5.0 is currently being developed in the React Router repository [here](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux).
+This library facilitates Redux time-travel debugging.
-* **node-sass-chokidar** -- Added as a dev dependency to allow scss preprocessing using the create-react-app `build-css` and `watch-css` scripts in `package.json`.
+* **node-sass-chokidar:** Added as a dev dependency to allow scss preprocessing using the create-react-app `build-css` and `watch-css` scripts in `package.json`.
 Using this also required adding an import for each generated CSS file into `index.tsx`.
 One of these scripts needs to be run before the development server is started or before the `build` script is run for production deployment.
 It should also be run after anything is changed in a `.scss` file.
 It is anticipated that the `webpack.config.js` will eventually be ejected from creat-react-app (using the eject command).
 At that point,  webpack.config will need to be updated with loader and plugin information related to sass and css.

 ------------------------------------------
 ## What follows in the original CRA documentation